 The Perley Family Genealogy by M.B.V Perley indicates that Allen Perley, for whom the house is named, was a direct descendant of Allen Perley the emigrant ancestor of the Perley family in America.
 Born in Wales, England in 1608, he came to this country at the age of twenty-two years, in the fleet with Governor Winthrop.
 He married Susanna Bokensen.
 Their home was on High Street in Ipswich, at the location of the Nathaniel Lord house.
 Over the years, a large area of land along Linebrook Road became the family estate.

-M.V.B Perley continues with later generation of Allen Perleys.
+M.V.B Perley continues with a later generation of Allen Perleys.